succinctlabs/zkvm-perf/README.md

 - `--filename`: Filename for the benchmark (default: "benchmark")
 - `--trials`: Number of trials to run (default: 1)
-- `--programs`: List of programs to benchmark (choices: loop, fibonacci, tendermint, reth1, reth2)
+- `--programs`: List of programs to benchmark (choices: loop10k, loop100k, loop1m, loop3m, loop10m, loop30m, loop100m, fibonacci, tendermint, reth1, reth2)
 - `--provers`: List of provers to use (choices: sp1, risc0)
 - `--hashfns`: List of hash functions to use (currently only poseidon is supported)
 - `--shard-sizes`: List of shard sizes to use